-Join us for a dynamic talk by award-winning information designer Giorgia Lupi.
-Her innovative work challenges the impersonality of data, designing visual narratives that re-connect numbers to what they stand for: stories, people, ideas.
-Data is not only a collection of facts, measurements or observations, but – most interestingly – a powerful lens we can use to filter every situation or analyze our reality according to specific aspects every time, by blending science and the humanities.
+An award-winning information designer, Giorgia challenges the impersonality of data, designing visual narratives that re-connect numbers to what they stand for: stories, people, ideas.
+Through her professional and artistic practice over the years, which blends science and the humanities. she has learned that data not only can describe the objective world, but it can especially grasp and illustrate aspects of our life that we hardly associate with numbers.
+In fact, data is not only a collection of facts, such as numbers, words, measurements or observations, but – most interestingly – a powerful lens we can use to filter every situation or analyze our reality according to specific aspects every time.

 Educated in Italy, Lupi has produced work for Italian museums, newspapers, and fashion brands, as well as foreign companies also based in Italy, such as Starbucks in Milan.
 Among various projects, she will discuss an art installation in the main hall of the Triennale Design Museum in Milan. “…Ma poi, che cos’è un nome?” (… But what’s a name, after all?), a data wallpaper visualizing data from the 1938 census, which was the first direct discriminatory act made against the Jews on a national scale by the Italian Fascist regime.
 The original visual narrative she created with Accurat was able to quantify the magnitude of the act, and at the same time highlighted singular stories and life experiences.

 Giorgia Lupi was born in Italy and received her Master’s Degree in architecture at Università di Ferrara and her Doctorate in Design at Politecnico di Milano, where she focused on information mapping.
 In 2011, she co-founded Accurat, an acclaimed data-driven research, design and innovation firm with offices in Milan and New York.
 She joined Pentagram as a partner in 2019.